chrisemerson/7ambda/README.md

 The configure line will depend on which extensions you want to use or enable, but it's important to include the `--enable-static=yes` and `--enable-shared=no` options to ensure extensions are compiled into the runtime itself.
-The `--disable-all` flag allows you to whitelist which extensions get build into the binary.
+The `--disable-all` flag allows you to whitelist which extensions get built into the binary.
 Documentation on php.net can help you figure out which flags and packages you need for different extensions.

     ./configure  --prefix=/home/ec2-user/php-7-bin/ --enable-static=yes --enable-shared=no --disable-all --enable-hash --enable-json --enable-libxml --enable-mbstring --enable-phar --enable-soap --enable-xml --with-curl --with-gd --with-zlib --with-openssl --without-pear --enable-ctype --enable-filter --enable-simplexml